 As said above, if your home is built using wooden studs, it is very easy for impact noises to travel through.
 While on the other side, metal studs do a much better job of stopping these noises from transiting to other parts of your room.

 Dealing with impact sounds is best done using proper materials during construction, as you have the freedom to incorporate any insulating measures.
-However, when dealing with an already made room, you must compromise and detect the exact weaknesses that are causing problems.
+However, when dealing with an already-made room, you must compromise and detect the exact weaknesses that are causing problems.

-Further, we will provide you a list of measures you can perform when dealing with impact noises from the floor above.
+Further, we will provide you with a list of measures you can perform when dealing with impact noises from the floor above.
 Keep in mind that some of these measures might require additional funds, and others might be suitable for DIY.
 It all depends on your specific needs.

 Ways of reducing impact noise from the floor above

-The 6 measures we will list will provide you excellent results when dealing with impact noises.
-However, if you want to reduce the impact noises to a bare minimum, you might have to incorporate as many measures listed below.
+The 6 measures we will list will provide you with excellent results when dealing with impact noises.
+However, if you want to reduce the impact noises to a bare minimum, you might have to incorporate as many measures as listed below.

 However, don’t forget to target the most vulnerable areas within your household.
 Place your hand on the surface you feel is most likely to vibrate when an impact noise is created.
 Afterward, ask someone to start running on the floor above, and if you feel slight vibrations on the surface, you will most likely have to sound-insulate it properly.